 1. Students will recognize facts of the profession of the dental health care system.
-DEA 0324 DEA 0324 The student will identify the The student will correctly roles and responsibilities of identify important eras of the individual members of the history of dentistry. dental health care team at levels.
+DEA 0324 DEA 0324 The student will identify the roles and responsibilities of individual members of the dental health care team at levels.
+The student will correctly identify important eras of the history of dentistry. natomy and physiology of processes that affect them.